danielsarkwa/alx-low_level_programming/0x0A-argc_argv/README.md

-**This directory contains codes on argc and argv arguments in the C Programming language**
+Learning argc and argv arguments in the C Programming language